surfer vegetarian from birth

 Tia Blanco has been a successful surfer for many years and has achieved international recognition very early in life.
 She is a member of the American surfing team and has won several surfing tournaments.

 In 2013 she won the Huntingdon Beach event, which was the third and final stage of the American Pro Surfing series.
-In 2014 she was voted OC Register OC Surfer of the Year - Rising Star.
-In 2015 she competed in the Ron Jon Jr Pro in Florida, also taking first place (read more here).
+Tia was voted OC Register OC Surfer of the Year – Rising Star in 2014.
+2015 saw Tia compete in the Ron Jon Jr Pro in Florida, also taking first place (read more here).
 This was all before turning 18 (in May 2015).

 “I have been a vegetarian since I was born and I just became vegan about 2 years ago [in 2013]” Tia told us just after the Ron Jon Jr win.